New features in the 2.4 release of kdb+

 By default, callbacks like

-.z.po are not defined in the session, which makes it awkward to revert to the default behaviour after modifying them – for example when debugging or tracing.
+.z.po are not defined in the session, which makes it awkward to revert to the default behavior after modifying them – for example when debugging or tracing.

-\x allows deleting their definitions to force default behaviour.
+\x allows deleting their definitions to force default behavior.